Today we are making a delicious main dish, using only 3 ingredients and your lovely Instant Pot.

-- Once melted, add brats and brown skin on all sides.
+- Once melted, add brats and brown on all sides.

-- Remove brats from the Instant Pot.
-Pour in beer.
+- Remove brats from the Instant Pot and pour in beer.

-- Insert metal trivet into the Instant Pot.
-Arrange brats on top.
+- Insert metal trivet into the Instant Pot and arrange the brats on top.

-- Lock lid into place.
-Cook the brats for 6 minutes on High Pressure.
+- Lock lid into place and cook the brats on high pressure for 6 minutes.

-- Once finished, allow the Instant Pot to release the steam pressure naturally or until the pin drops.
-It’s then safe to open the pot.
+- Once finished, allow the Instant Pot to release the steam pressure naturally until the pin drops.